-34. RESTRICTED PRACTICE
+22.34.
+RESTRICTED PRACTICE INCOMPETENCE

-During probation, Respondent is prohibited from practicing (Ex.
+During probation, FRespondent is prohibited from practicing (Ex.
 Specified optometric procedures).

-35. RESTRICTION ON BRANCH OFFICES
+24.35.
+RESTRICTION AS TO ON BRANCH OFFICES

-During the period of probation, Respondent shall be restricted as to the number and location of branch offices that the Respondent may operate or in which the Respondent may have any proprietary interest as designated and approved in writing by the Board.
+During the period of probation, the rR espondent shall be restricted as to the number and location of branch offices that the rR espondent may operate or in which the rR espondent may have any proprietary interest as designated and approved in writing by the Board.